 Hapuna’s pristine waters spanning half a mile make it the ideal location for swimming, snorkeling, scuba diving, sunbathing (depending on ocean conditions), and bodyboarding during the summer.
 However, beware of strong rip currents in the winter.
 Typically, you can see migrating whales along the coast from January to March.

 It’s also one of the top family-friendly beaches on the Big Island.
 There’s a year-round presence of a professional lifeguard for maximum safety.
-The beach is primarily sunny and has great play value for kids.
+The beach is primarily sunny and is a great place for kids to play.
 Trees flank the beach and provide shade for the picnic pavilion.
 Some amenities include ample parking, restrooms, beach showers, concession stalls, picnic tables, and a store where you may rent beach gear.
 In addition, you can get boogie boards, beach chairs, and umbrellas.

 Hapuna attracts many beachgoers, so you want to get there early to secure a decent parking space and a shaded spot on the beach.
 Don’t forget your appropriate bathing suit, towel, reef-safe sunscreen, swim shoes, waterproof camera, and a change of clothes.